kubus199115/MyProjects/README.md

 # springWorkOrder (PL)
 Work order managment application written in Java full stack.
 It uses Spring Framework and Thymeleaf.
 Project created in Netbeans IDE.
 This is demo project created for my friend in 2017.
 It only shows how that application could be work and look for presentation purpose.
 Despite this, this app offers features like:
- - managing work orders
+ - managing work orders (start, pause, end, add comments)
+ - searching work orders
  - adding employers to work orders
- - checking status of work orders
+ - checking status of work orders (info about time remaining, delay etc.)
  - import/export from/to excel

 To run this app i recomend use docker.
 Docker files are in project folder in /Docker.
 It contains glasfish server and WAR.